doroteaMonaco/GAN-for-Data-Augmentation-and-Domain-Adaptation/PROJECT_GUIDE.md

 ### Phase 3: Augmented Training & Comparison

 1. Retrain the same classifier on the augmented dataset (real + synthetic data)
-2. Compare performance with Phase 1 to assess the contribution of GAN-based augmentation
+2. Compare performance with Phase 1 to assess the contribution of GAN-based augmentation --> Synthetic images NEVER go into test.
 3. **(Optional)** Introduce adversarial domain adaptation to improve generalization across domains (i.e., to reduce the effect of domain shift during training & testing)

 ---